Rudolph the Red-Nosed Reindeer (video game)

 Rudolph the Red-Nosed Reindeer is a video game based on the 1964 television special of the same name.
-The game was released by Red Wagon Games for both Wii and Nintendo DS on November 9, 2010.
+The game was released by Red Wagon Games for both Wii and Nintendo DS on November 11, 2010.
 However, the developers of the two versions differ: the Wii game was developed by High Voltage Software while the developer of the DS version is American studio Glyphic Entertainment.

-In this game, the players compete in four different minigames, with each game having its own motion controls.
+In Rudolph the Red-Nosed Reindeer, the players compete in four different minigames, with each game having its own motion controls.
 Each minigame has a time limit.
 Once the time limit is up, the minigame is finished.
 Up to two players can participate at a time.

-The game has faced generally negative reviews from sites such as IGN.
+The Wii version received generally negative reviews, with criticism for its simplistic minigames and short length.

 Gameplay

 In this game, players compete in four different minigames, with each game having its own motion controls.
 Each minigame has a time limit.
 Once the time limit is up, the minigame is finished.
 Up to two players can participate at a time.
 In the first three minigames, up to 5 characters may be selected.
 In the final minigame, an elf may be chosen.
 Every time a minigame is completed, a different character may be selected.
 Once all four minigames have been completed, the game is over.
 Any of the minigames may be replayed once the story is completed.